 That willpower helped make sugar feel ONLY like a last resort some days, but for the most part I knew it was always sitting on my shoulder trying to tell me it had a hold on me that I’d never be able to shake, like a crack dealer just waiting for things to blow up so I’d come around for another hit.

 My grand plan involved things like meal planning to make sure there were never any last-minute questions or eating out unexpectedly.
 I had learned to read food labels in my formal education and understand which wording clued me in that sugar was added to anything packaged.
+That also helped me get rid of sugary things from the house that might tempt me.
 And I fully embraced swapping out vegetables to fill me up instead of rice or pasta.

-The more I came off sugar and simple carbs, the better I felt.
+The more I came off sugar and refined carbs, the better I felt.

 I started to (finally) notice I was immensely more productive.
-I started preening my to-do list to only include things that mattered or made movement in my small blog.
+I started preening my work to-do list to only include things that mattered or made movement in my business.

 And another great part?
 I started losing the baby weight I couldn’t shake before.
 (I even got confident enough to get back into a bikini!)

-The thing is that most people don’t realize some things about sugar:
+The thing is that most people don’t realize some critical things about sugar:

 - It’s addictive—like, legit addictive.